ndeadly/MissionControl/README.md

 ### Features

+* Supports all Switch firmware versions.
 * Connect up to 8 non-switch Bluetooth controllers simultaneously without any additional hardware.
+* Make use of native HOS menus for controller pairing, button remapping (firmware 10.0.0+) etc.
+* Rumble support*
 * Low input lag.
-* Make use of native HOS menus for controller pairing, button remapping (firmware 10.0.0+) etc.
-* Supports all Switch firmware versions
+* Spoofing of host Bluetooth adapter name and address.
 * `btdrv.mitm` module adds extension IPC commands that can be used to interact with the `bluetooth` process without interfering with the state of the system.

+**Rumble not currently implemented for all compatible controllers*

 ### Supported Controllers